MauritzOrlinski/booly/README.md

 - rust
 - gnuplot (For the cactus plots)
-- nextest (For the 60s benchmarks with timeouts)
+- nextest (For the 60s benchmarks with timeouts).
+See below for installation instructions

 ## Usage